typesense/typesense-website/docs-site/content/29.0/api/README.md

 ### Deprecations / behavior changes

+-  We fixed a couple of validation bugs that could prevent documents with schema-incompatible field values from loading.
+   To resolve this, reindex your data from the primary source — ensuring all document field values strictly conform to the schema (for example, non-optional fields must *not* contain `null` values).
 -  For `group_by` queries, the `found` value returned in the response is no longer an exact number.
 It's an approximation of the number of groups found, and is guaranteed to be within 2% of the actual number of groups found.

 ## Upgrading